open-telemetry/opentelemetry-specification/specification/compatibility/opencensus.md

 ### Context Propagation

-The shim will provide an OpenCensus `PropogationComponent` implementation which maps OpenCenus binary and text progation to OpenTelemetry context.
+The shim will provide an OpenCensus `PropagationComponent` implementation which maps OpenCenus binary and text progation to OpenTelemetry context.

 #### Text Context

-This adapter MUST use an OpenTelemetry `TextMapPropogator` to implement the OpenCensus `TextFormat`.
+This adapter MUST use an OpenTelemetry `TextMapPropagator` to implement the OpenCensus `TextFormat`.

-This adapter SHOULD use configured OpenTelemetry `TextMapPropogator` on the OpenTelemetry `TraceProvider` for text format propagation.
+This adapter SHOULD use configured OpenTelemetry `TextMapPropagator` on the OpenTelemetry `TraceProvider` for text format propagation.

-This adapter MUST provide a default `W3CTraceContextPropogator` in lieu of a propogator defined against the `TraceProvider`.
+This adapter MUST provide a default `W3CTraceContextPropagator` in lieu of a propagator defined against the `TraceProvider`.

 #### B3 Context

-This adapter SHOULD use an contributed OpenTelemetry `B3Propogator` for the B3 text format.
+This adapter SHOULD use a contributed OpenTelemetry `B3Propagator` for the B3 text format.

 #### OpenCensus Binary Context

-This adapter MUST implement OpenCensus `BinaryPropogator` to write OpenCensus binary format using OpenTelemetry's context.
+This adapter MUST provide an implementation of OpenCensus `BinaryPropogator` to write OpenCensus binary format using OpenTelemetry's context.
+This implementation may be drawn from OpenCensus if applicable.

 ### Resources